 Sometime early in 2019, I had a family emergency that made me close my Sacco account and withdraw all my savings.
-While I treated this as my emergency fund throughout, it occurred to me last minute that I had not been building an emergency fund all along.
+While I treated this as my emergency kitty throughout, it occurred to me last minute that I had not been building emergency savings all along.
 I mean, the money was not easily accessible, and it was more of an investment than an emergency fund from the word go.

 My point is, whatever you do, you need to set aside some money that you can count on during emergencies.
 That’s what we call building an emergency fund.
-Although it’s hard to scrape some cash off the little you already have, that fund makes you breath easy knowing you’re covered.
-If this pandemic has taught me anything, it’s how important an emergency fund can be.
+Although it’s hard to scrape some cash off the little you already have, that fund makes you breathe easy knowing you’re covered.
+If this pandemic has taught me anything, it’s how important an emergency kitty can be.

-An emergency fund is made up of money you save to get through emergencies.
-The money in your emergency fund is not for daily living expenses or when you feel you need to get a fancy item or vacation.
-An emergency fund is a fund or a savings account you can count on in case the below happens;
+An emergency fund consists of money you save to get through emergencies.
+The money in your emergency savings account is not for daily living expenses or when you feel you need to get a fancy item or vacation.
+An emergency kitty is a fund or a savings account you can count on in case the below happens;

 - You lose your job